scikit-beam/XrayDB/doc/dbschema.rst

 ------------------------

-The `photoabsorption` table holds data for the photo-electric absorption cross sections.
+The `photoabsorption` table holds data for the photo-electric absorption cross sections in cm^2/gr.
 Each row represents an element.

-.. index:: Table of Photoabsorption Cross Sections
+.. index:: DB Table of Photoabsorption Cross Sections
 .. _db_photoabsorption_table:

-   Table of Photoabsorption Cross Sections.
+   DB Table of Photoabsorption Cross Sections.
 JSON-encoded arrays are held for logs of energy, cross section, and cross section spline (second derivative useful for spline interpolation).